RediSearch/RediSearch/docs/Commands.md

 * **FILTER {expr}**.
 Filter the results using predicate expressions relating to values in each result.
   They are is applied post-query and relate to the current state of the pipeline.

-* **WITHDOCID**.
-Adds the Redis HASH key name with query.
-If results are grouped, no ID is returned.
-(Since RediSearch 2.0).

 ### Complexity